-The Plumeria is a traditionally tropical plant with strongly fragrant flowers.
-The Plumeria is also called Franchipani which refers to the 16th century Marquis Franchipani, the Italian inventor of perfume based on the fragrance of this plant.
-Since its invention, the fragrance of this plant is still used in the perfume industry.
+The Plumeria is a traditional tropical plant with strongly fragrant flowers.
+The Plumeria is also called Franchipani, which refers to the 16th century Marquis Franchipani, the Italian inventor of perfume based on the scent of this plant.
+Since its invention, the scent of this plant is still used in the perfume industry.
 The original Plumeria is found all over the world in tropical areas and has different meanings in various countries.
-In Hawaii, for example, the women wear this flower behind their ear, on the right when looking for a man, and behind their left ear when 'occupied'.
+In Hawaii, for example, the women wear this flower behind their ear, on the right when they are looking for a man and behind their left ear when they are married.

 Allow potting soil to dry before watering again.

-Give fertilizer with a lot of nitrogen in the spring, but after that a fertilizer with a higher phosphorus content.
+In the spring, give fertilizer with a lot of nitrogen, but then a fertilizer with a higher phosphorus content.

 Intended for decoration and not for consumption.

-Overwintering: keep the temperature above 12 ° and do not water as long as there are no leaves, otherwise the stems will rot on the ground.
+Overwinter: keep the temperature above 12 ° and do not water as long as there are no leaves, otherwise the stems will rot to the ground.

 Plumeria is sensitive to spider mites.